farahanasuhaimi/farahanasuhaimi/README.md

-### Assalamualaikum and Hi there 👋
+# Assalamualaikum and Hello, World! 👋

-#### I'm Farahana, a Developer at IGS Protech with a passion for web development and Python.
+I'm Farahana, a Data Engineer with a growing passion for web development and design.
+Welcome to my digital playground!

+## 🚀 Quick Rundown

+- 💼 Data Engineer by day, aspiring web developer by night
+- 🐍 Pythonista at heart, but always eager to explore new tech horizons
+- 🌐 On a mission to blend data engineering with web development magic

+## 🔭 Current Endeavors

+- Crafting data solutions in my day job
-- 🔭 Currently, I'm working hard at IGS Protech, but I'm always open to taking on new freelance projects to up my game.
+- Seeking exciting freelance web projects to level up my skills
-- 🌱 In my free time, I'm always learning and expanding my knowledge of web development.
+- Diving deep into JavaScript and its frameworks, especially Laravel and React

+## 👯 Let's Collaborate!

-- 👯 I'm looking to collaborate on lodging websites with e-commerce functionality, so if that's your thing, let's connect!
+I'm particularly interested in building lodging websites with e-commerce functionality.
+If that's your jam, let's connect and create something awesome!

-- 🤔 I'm still learning about Javascript and its frameworks, especially React, and would appreciate any help or guidance you can offer.
+## 🌱 Always Learning

+- Expanding my web development toolkit
+- Embracing the intricacies of JavaScript and React
+- Open to guidance and mentorship in my web dev journey

+## 💬 Let's Chat

-- 💬 Feel free to ask me anything about Python, as I'm a Pythonista at heart, but I'm also excited to explore new opportunities in web development.
+- Ask me anything about Python – I'm always ready to geek out!
-- 📫 You can reach me at Farahana100days on Twitter and farahanams # Instagram

-- ☕ And if you'd like to support my work, feel free to buy me a coffee [here](https://www.buymeacoffee.com/farahanasuhaimi)
+- Share your web development wisdom – I'm all ears!

+## 📫 Find Me

+- Twitter: @Farahana100days
+- Instagram: @farahanams

+## ☕ Fuel My Code

+If you find my work helpful, consider [buying me a coffee](https://www.buymeacoffee.com/farahansuhaimi).
+It keeps the code flowing and the creativity buzzing!

+Let's build something amazing together! 🚀